Learn to Transpose, Step by Step

 You will notice the flat between the clef and the time signature.

-You can't just copy out the flat, for we're going to write in another key, so we also need different flats or sharps than we had in our original music.
+You can't just copy out the flat, for we're going to write in another key, so

 The first question we'll have to ask ourself is: